Smart Electrical Panels 2026: The Digital Heart of Your Home

 In 2026, the electrical panel has finally gone digital.

 A "Smart Panel" is more than a collections of breakers; it is an integrated computer system that monitors and controls every electron flowing through your home.
-By replacing the traditional busbar and mechanical breakers with digital relays and high-precision sensors, products like the Span Smart Panel, the Leviton Smart Load Center, and Schneider Home have unlocked capabilities that were previously reserved for industrial data centers.
+By replacing the traditional busbar and mechanical breakers with digital relays and high-precision sensors, products like the Span Smart Panel, the Leviton Smart Load Center, and Schneider Home have enabled capabilities that were previously reserved for industrial data centers.

 1. Why Now?
 The Drivers of Decarbonization